Skip to main content

 Exciting Times

-It's hard to overstate just how chaotic Tripoli was in September 1970.
-The Italian colonists were all being processed out.
+I t’s hard to overstate just how chaotic Tripoli was in September 1970.
+The Italian colonists were all being processed (kicked) out.
 The oil companies were being harassed and their production cut back.
 And on top of that, the young engineers were not having their work permits renewed.
-I remember running into my boss at a suburban burger joint and asking what was to become of me.
-His response basically was "has nobody given you any idea of what may come next?" which just illustrated that even inside Mobil there was chaos.
+I remember meeting my boss, Bob Mills, by accident at a suburban Tripoli burger joint and asking what was to become of me.
+His response was basically “Has nobody given you any idea of what may come next?” which just illustrated that even inside Mobil there was chaos.

-Towards the end of September I got my Exit visa and it was "Home James and Farewell Libya".
-Then of course I was embroiled in the rescheduling of the wedding, rebooking a venue and advising guests of the new date……..October 15th.
-It was a mad flurry of activity, which thankfully ended up working out very, very well.
-The weather was good (i.e. no rain), the church was University church on St. Stephen's Green and the reception was held in Malahide.
+Towards the end of September I finally got my Exit visa and it was “Home James and Farewell Libya”.
+Then of course I was embroiled in the rescheduling of the wedding, rebooking a venue and advising guests of the new date…October 13th.
+It was a mad flurry of activity, which thankfully ended up working out very, very, well.
+The weather was good (i.e., no rain), the church was University Church on St. Stephen’s Green and the reception was held in Malahide.

-I had now been over and back to London four times for differing opportunities, without anything taking my fancy.
-And remember, all this time they were paying me a daily allowance.
-I wasn't sure how long this could last.
+I had now been over and back to London four times for different opportunities, without anything taking my fancy.
+And, remember, all this time they were paying me a daily allowance.
+I wasn’t sure how long this could last.

 Exciting Times — image 1